joinpursuit/Pursuit-Core-Web/fundamentals/values_types_operators/README.md

 - -> `'after' + 'wards'`
 - -> `'afterwards'`

 In the case of `1 === 2 || 3 === 3` the same process will happen.
-The computer will scan the expression and identify the OR operator.
+The computer will read the expression from left to right and identify the OR operator.
 To evaluate this operator, we need to check if either the left hand or right hand side are the value `true`.
 We typically start by examining the left hand side.

 In this case, it is an expression, so we evaluate it.
-Since it returns the value `false`, we continue examine the right operand of the `||` operator.
+Since it returns the value `false`, we continue to examine the right operand of the `||` operator.
 This is again an expression, which returns the value `true`.

-Now we can finally say that the entire expression, `1 === 2 || 3 === 3` returns `true`.
+The entire expression, `1 === 2 || 3 === 3` returns `true`.

 - `1 === 2 || 3 === 3`
 - -> `false || 3 === 3`